NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 - or
   python3 app.py
 This will launch the Flask web application where you can view the main webpage and applicant interface and the Tableau analysis.

+## Analysis Overview

+### Purpose
+The purpose of this analysis is to develop a machine learning model capable of predicting loan approval of applicant(s) seeking a mortgage.
+By leveraging machine learning and the models employed in machine learning, the goal is to create a binary classifier that can determine whether applicants will be successful in receiving a loan.
+This model aims to help loan providers to make data-driven decisions in selecting applicants, thereby providing one source for predicting the approval of mortgage applicants.

 ### Data Preprocessing
 Referring to the file entitled "Finance_loan_approval_prediction_data_collab.ipynb" found in "ML_test" folder of the main branch, the original data was provided in a .csv.
 It was read into a Pandas DataFrame and found to comprise 614 rows of data representative of previous mortgage applicants comprised of the following features: